 Tyler is an experienced trial lawyer.
 His courtroom experience has included serving as lead trial counsel on complex intellectual property and fraud matters, including the first criminal jury trial concerning the use of the BitTorrent protocol to facilitate criminal copyright infringement.
 Tyler also has extensive experience in handling ex parte and preliminary injunction procedures in both California and federal trade secret, copyright and trademark matters.

-Recent Privacy and Intellectual Property Litigation Representations
+Recent Privacy, Data Security and e-Commerce Litigation Representations

 - Representation of major B2B Internet company in direct and secondary liability trademark infringement litigation;